 Across all the trends of the season natural textures, colors, and accents continue to rule supreme.
 Marble tables, terracotta dishware, rattan baskets, and solid wood furniture organically play together to form calm, relaxing rooms.
 Earthy tones remain popular from wall colors to furniture upholstery with tranquil greens and clay tone reds popping up as accents.
 Blurring the line between indoor and outdoor living has gained a new level of importance with so many limited to their own homes this year.
 The popularity of house plants and functional outdoor living spaces have grown dramatically to create at-home oases.
 Plants like fiddle leaf figs, spider plants, snake plants, and palms are popular choices to liven up your interior and patios.
 Our go-to homeware shop for all things green and sustainable is EcoVibe, visit their online shop for more plant inspo!

 From Miller Paint’s pastels to the sustainable, natural designs of EcoVibe, we hope you feel inspired to refresh your home for the season.
-If you’re looking for a design upgrade, but are planning to sell in the next few years, check out the trends our resident interior design expert, Jennifer, suggests skipping to get the most out of your sale.
 For weekly design inspiration and home tips, follow our Instagram @dcgpdx and tag us if you try any of these trends!